Advanced Reports

 • Adjust filters and thresholds using the left panel.

-• Resize columns for better readability.
+• Use the toggle sidebar for better readability.

 • Sort data by type or event to create a more tailored view.